PhilVoc1/pshelmcharts/incubator/common/README.md

 The `common.deployment` template defines a basic `Deployment`.
 Underneath the hood, it uses `common.container` (see next section).

-By default, the pod template within the deployment defines the labels `app: {{ template "common.name" . }}` and `release: {{ .Release.Name | quote }` as this is also used as the selector.
+By default, the pod template within the deployment defines the labels and `release: {{ .Release.Name | quote }` as this is also used as the selector.
 The standard set of labels are not used as some of these can change during upgrades, which causes the replica sets and pods to not correctly match.